aperetti/od-python/docs/PlayersApi.md

 excluded_account_id = 56 # int | Account IDs not in the match (array) (optional)
 with_hero_id = 56 # int | Hero IDs on the player's team (array) (optional)
 against_hero_id = 56 # int | Hero IDs against the player's team (array) (optional)
-significant = 56 # int | Whether the match was significant for aggregation purposes (optional) having = 56 # int | The minimum number of games played, for filtering hero stats (optional) sort = 'sort_example' # str | The field to return matches sorted by in descending order (optional)
+significant = 56 # int | Whether the match was significant for aggregation purposes.
+Defaults to 1 (true), set this to 0 to return data for non-standard modes/matches. (optional) having = 56 # int | The minimum number of games played, for filtering hero stats (optional) sort = 'sort_example' # str | The field to return matches sorted by in descending order (optional)